Catastrophe0123/news-aggregator-backend/README.md

 # News Aggregator

-It is a web application built in react that aggregates news from various sources through the newsapi - similar to google news.
+This is the backend of the News Aggregator application that aggregates news from various sources through the newsapi - similar to google news.

+Stack :

+-   MongoDB - hosted in mongo atlas
+-   Express
+-   Node js typescript

-It is currently hosted in heroku.<br />
+Backend is currently hosted in heroku.<br />
 You can find the API endpoint [here](https://my-news-aggregator1.herokuapp.com/)

 The API documentation can be found [here](https://github.com/Catastrophe0123/news-aggregator-backend/wiki)